 Signing bonuses help when hiring truck drivers, but they are both common and controversial.
 While many employers offer $2,000 or more just to win over drivers, other employers feel that bonuses undermine employee retention.

 “Referrals from current employees work well,” reports Dallas-based Frozen Food Express Mark Rhea, director of driver resources.
 Employees whose referrals result in hires receive bonuses, says Rhea.

-- Collaborative communication skills with dispatchers and schedulers
+- A collaborative personality, and demonstrate good communication skills with dispatchers and schedulers

-- Ability to manage and continually learn new communication, GPS and monitoring technologies
+- The ability to manage and continually learn new communication, GPS, and monitoring technologies

-Drivers are really multitaskers, says Duff H. Swain, president of the Trincon Group, a Columbus, OH, consultancy that advises transportation employers in the training, safety and recruiting of OTR drivers, among other topics.
+Drivers are really multitaskers, says Duff H. Swain, president of the Trincon Group, a Ohio consultancy that advises transportation employers in the training, safety and recruiting of OTR drivers, among other topics.

-- Discuss the candidate’s feelings about real-time monitoring, such as communications systems that constantly stream feedback about truck location and activity.
+- Discuss the candidate’s feelings about real-time monitoring, including communications systems that constantly stream feedback about truck location and activity

-Ashley Distribution Service, the Arcadia, WI–based division of Ashley Furniture, is evolving its hub-and-spoke regional distribution system to require mainly one to three day drives, says Kevin Mullen, Director of Transportation Safety.
+Ashley Distribution Service, the Wisconsin-based division of Ashley Furniture, is evolving its hub-and-spoke regional distribution system to require more one to three day drives, says Kevin Mullen, Director of Transportation Safety.
 If your company is reorienting its operations to ensure more home time for drivers, be sure to outline this to candidates in the interview.